dungthtd9126/write-up-task-1/task3/knight/README.md

 <img width="453" height="201" alt="image" src="https://github.com/user-attachments/assets/690c7295-7275-47a3-8127-630acf2220ff" />

 - In this stage, i used AI to guess it usage.
-And from what gemini teach me, it is use to compare
+And from what gemini teach me, it is use to compare the position 'i' with the ascii of a char 'x' arguments
+- If the value is right, it will return 1.
+If wrong, it may return -1 or 0
+- At this stage, i used AI to write brute force each char of the flag
+- The idea is pretty simple, ill guess each character at 0 index first.
+If it return 1, ill increase the index and guess from start and repeat to the end of the flag
+##